Jav1er98/Arcade/Readme.md

 The primary focus during the game's development was to ensure smooth player movement, enemy behavior, and balancing the player's life.
 Additionally, shooting mechanics were implemented for the player, and enemies were given their own life and scoring system.
 Visual effects and sound effects were added to enhance the overall experience.
 Various menu screens were also designed to improve the game's usability.

  ![Paso 2](imgs/Captura5.png) ![Paso 2](imgs/Captura7.png) ![Paso 2](imgs/Captura6.png)

+## Input System
+To implement player controls, the new Unity Input System was utilized.
+The Input System package was installed via the Unity Package Manager.
+This system provides the ability to create custom actions for the player controls.
+By adding the Input System as a component to the player, default actions such as movement and shooting were already defined.
+To incorporate the Input System, the Player script was created.
+This script utilizes the InputSystem to detect player input and subsequently updates the player's movement and animation based on the input received.